ArduCustom/arducustom.github.io/v/dev/AP_Periph/Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This sets the bus address of the sensor\, where applicable\.
-Used for the I2C and UAVCAN sensors to allow for multiple sensors on different addresses\.
+Used for the I2C and DroneCAN sensors to allow for multiple sensors on different addresses\.

 +-----------+---------+